On the Grothendieck-Serre conjecture on principal bundles in mixed characteristic: Quasi-elementary fibrations

-For part~\eqref{FD2}, choose an ample line bundle $\cL$ over $T/S$.
-Enlarging $T_2$, we may assume that it contains a closed point in each dimension one irreducible component of $T_s$.
-Let $\sigma$ be a section of $\cL^{\otimes N}$ provided by the first part, let $D$ be its divisor of zeroes.
+For part~\eqref{FD2}, we may choose a very ample line bundle $\cL$ over $T/S$.
+By enlarging~$T_2$, we may assume that it contains a closed point in each one-dimensional irreducible component of $T_s$.
+Let $\sigma$ be a section of $\cL^{\otimes N}$ provided by the first part, let $D$ be the zero locus of $\sigma$.
 Then the fiber of $D$ over $s$ is finite.
-Since $D$ is projective over~$S$, the dimensions of fibers are semicontinuous.
+Since $D$ is projective over~$S$, dimensions of the fibers are upper semicontinuous (see~\cite[Cor.~13.1.5]{EGAIV-3}).
 Thus, after shrinking $(S,s)$, we may assume that $D$ is quasi-finite over~$S$.
 Since $D$ is projective over~$S$, it is finite over~$S$.
-To get $T-D$ affine over~$S$, we just need to start with a very ample~$\cL$.
+Now $T-D$ is affine over~$S$ because $\cL^{\otimes N}$ is very ample.

-For part~\eqref{FD3}, we may assume that each of $T_1$ and $T_2$ contains at least one point on each irreducible dimension one component of $T_s$.
+For part~\eqref{FD3}, we may assume that each of $T_1$ and $T_2$ contains at least one point on each irreducible one-dimensional component of $T_s$.
 Let $\cL$ be a very ample line bundle on $T/S$.
-Thus, by part~\eqref{FD1}, shrinking $(S,s)$ and replacing $\cL$ by its power, we can find a section $\tau_1$ of $\cL$ such that $\tau_1$ vanishes on $T_1$ but not at the points of $T_2$.
+Thus, by part~\eqref{FD1}, by shrinking $(S,s)$ and replacing $\cL$ by its power, we can find a section $\tau_1$ of $\cL$ such that $\tau_1$ vanishes on $T_1$ but not at the points of $T_2$.
 Let $T'$ be the zero set of $\tau_1$.

 As in part~\eqref{FD2}, we may assume that $T'$ is finite over $S$.
 Shrinking~$(S,s)$ and applying part~\eqref{FD1} again, we see that there is a section $\tau_2$ of $\cL^{\otimes N}$ for some $N>0$ such that $\tau_2$ vanishes on $T_2$ but not at the points of $T'$.